bdelacretaz/sling-adaptto-2016/README.md

     # build the Docker images - might Download the Web (tm) the first time it runs
 	docker-compose build

-    # start the infrastructure containers
+    # start the containers
-	docker-compose up -d mongo etcd haproxy graylog

-	# start the first Sling instance
-	docker-compose scale sling=1

-	# wait for that to be ready (watch http://dockerhost/index.html)

-    # start the other containers, if any
 	docker-compose up -d

-	# change the number of Sling instances, if desired
-	docker-compose scale sling=3
+Later you can scale up the various containers using `docker-compose scale`, if desired.
+See the comments in the `docker-compose.yml` file for which ones make sense to scale.

 After a few seconds, http://dockerhost should be proxied to the Sling container instances.